ddiLab/SageEdu/projects/AC_Detector/setup.md

 # Instructions on setting up environment for an AC Detector
 These instructions include the creation of a virtual environment solely for this project and installation of an audio analysis library.

-Before you proceed, it's important to mention installation of pyAudioAnalysis could take upwards of two hours
+Before you proceed, it's important to mention installation of pyAudioAnalysis could take upwards of **two hours** due to the building of the scipy and scikit-learn wheels.

 ## automated process
 The following will take you through executing a script that will set up everything necessary for this project: